 The Esplanade is made up of 6,600,000 tricolor marble tiles and is really unique.
 Many restaurants and cafes line the promenade – so, whenever you get tired just sit down and soak in the beauty of the city.

 If you want to experience a fun evening, spend it in the town center and end your day there!

-With many things to do in Barcelona, it’s no surprise this one of the most popular cities in Spain!
+With many things to do in Barcelona, it’s no surprise this one of the most popular cities and best places to visit in Spain!

 3. Caminito del Rey

 Caminito del Rey is one of the most unique hikes you can do in Europe.
 This hike used to claim the title as one of the world’s most dangerous hikes.
 The path was originally created for workers to access the dam.
 It had no railings and fell into disrepair, attracting adrenaline junkies who dared to walk this high pathway.